distant-viewing/dvt/README.md

 > visual material—a code system in semiotics  or,  similarly,  a  metadata
 > schema  in  informatics—must  be  constructed.
 Algorithms  capable  of
 > automatically  converting  raw  images  into the  established  representation
-> are  then  needed  t oapply  the  approach  at  scale.
+> are  then  needed  to apply  the  approach  at  scale.

 The annotator algorithms conduct the process of 'viewing' the material whereas the aggregator algorithms perform a 'distant' (e.g., separated from the raw